Spatio-temporal probabilistic forecast using MMAF-guided learning: Results and Discussions

 \subsection{MMAF-guided learning applied to stochastic-feed forward neural networks}

-We present in Table \ref{tab:workflow}, several aspects of the training, validation, and testing for the stochastic neural networks introduced in Section \ref{preprocessing}.
-In the column \textbf{Training}, we find the value of the target function (\ref{target}) and of the right-hand side of the bound (\ref{PAC}) (for a confidence parameter $\delta=0.025$) computed with respect to the generalized posterior distributions obtained at the end of the training routine.
-These results indicate that Algorithm \ref{algorithm2} mostly selects posterior distributions at each spatial position that have low average generalization gaps with a probability of at least $95\%$.
-We obtain comparable performance across datasets and architectures, except for the architecture $800^3$, which is the only one for which we obtain a vacuous PAC Bayesian bound, indicating that the network overparameterization has a toll on the generalization performance of the posterior distribution.
+We present in Table \ref{tab:workflow} the results related to the training, validation, and testing for the stochastic neural networks introduced in Section \ref{preprocessing}.
+In the column \textbf{Training}, we find the value of the target function (\ref{target}) and of the right-hand side of the PAC Bayesian bound (\ref{PAC}) (for a confidence level $\delta=0.025$) computed with respect to the generalized posterior distributions obtained at the end of the training routine.
+These results indicate that Algorithm \ref{algorithm2} mostly selects posterior distributions at each spatial position that correspond to non-vacuous PAC Bayesian bounds, i.e., they are less than $\epsilon=3$ in our experiment and therefore generalize well with probability at least $95\%$.
+We obtain comparable performance across datasets and architectures, except for the architectures $300^2$ (just in the case of the 2mT daraset) and $800^3$, for which we obtain vacuous PAC Bayesian bounds, indicating that overparameterization with respect to network width takes a toll on the generalization performance of our posterior distribution.
+Testing the performance of MMAF-guided learning with respect to overparameterized deep neural networks is outside the scope of the present paper.

-In the columns related to the \textbf{Validation} of our methodology, we report the value of the reference distribution selected in our methodology, along with the corresponding CRPS and RMSE.
-Finally, in the columns related to the \textbf{Test}, we find the value of the CRPS and RMSE averaged with respect to the time horizons.
-We note that the CRPS values are of the same order of magnitude and within the same range as those observed in the validation set, indicating that the ensemble forecast remains calibrated in time.
-On the other hand, the RMSE increases during evaluation on the test set, indicating that error accumulation occurs across time horizons.
+In the columns related to the \textbf{Validation} of our methodology, we report the value of the selected reference distribution along with the corresponding CRPS and MSE.
+Finally, in the columns related to the \textbf{Test}, we find the value of the CRPS and MSE averaged with respect to the time horizons.
+We note that the CRPS values are, in most cases, of the same order of magnitude and within the same range as those observed in the validation set, indicating that the ensemble forecast remains calibrated in time.
+On the other hand, the MSE increases during evaluation on the test set, indicating that the forecasting quality degrades over time.